 Bus Harare to Gaborone bus services, operated by Greyhound ZA.

 The top way to get from Harare to Gaborone is to fly which takes 4h 5m and costs $170 - $480.
-Alternatively, you can bus through Centurion, bus ticket to Gaborone from Harare $60 - $95, and takes 23h 5m, you could also train.
+Alternatively, you can bus through Centurion, Harare to Gaborone bus fare $60 - $95, and takes 23h 5m, you could also train.